JanSharp/VRCJanSharpCommon/README.md

 - InteractProxy to pass VRChat's interact event from one object to another.
 Useful when the interact is on an object that gets toggled, but the script should not get toggled
 - ArrList to make it easier to make list like arrays.
 They are statically typed, unlike DataLists
 - ArrQueue to make it easier to make queue like arrays.
 First in, first out
+- UIToggleInteractProxy to send an Interact event whenever a UI Toggle gets turned on, turned off or both.
+Allows for generic OnInteract scripts to be hooked up to toggles.
+For that to makes sense it usually requires a pair of OnInteract scripts, one for turning on one for turning off

 # Ideas